Menu

 Tax Exemptions for S Corporations

-So you can see here on the IRS website, there is a whole section about children employed by their parents, and it says that if the business is a parent’s sole proprietorship or a partnership in which each partner is a parent of the child.
+So you can see here on the IRS website, that there is a whole section about children employed by their parents, and it says that if the business is a parent’s sole proprietorship or a partnership in which each partner is a parent of the child.
 Now sole proprietorship here also is going to include LLCs that have not elected S-corporation because those are taxed the same.
 So that’s important to clarify because I know that’s not always super clear when we’re talking about entity types.
 So in that case, it says, payments for the services of a child are subject to income tax withholding regardless of age.

 We’re gonna talk about that here in a minute.
 But yes, they will be subject to income taxes.
 There are some ways around that too.
 But the second part is where you really wanna focus.
 It says, payments for services of a child under age 18 are not subject to social security and Medicare taxes.

-If the child is 18 years or older, then payments for these services to this child are subject to Social security and Medicare.
-So if they’re under 18, no Social security and Medicare if they’re employed directly by a sole proprietorship or an L L C. And then the last one says, payments for services of a child, underage 21, are not subject to federal unemployment Act tax.
+If the child is 18 years or older, then payments for these services to this child are subject to Social Security and Medicare.
+So if they’re under 18, no Social Security and Medicare if they’re employed directly by a sole proprietorship or an L L C. And then the last one says, payments for services of a child, underage 21, are not subject to federal unemployment Act tax.

 Do you know when your S corp taxes are due? #igotchu ⬇️